openvinotoolkit/nncf/README.md

 NNCF is designed to work with models from [PyTorch](https://pytorch.org/), [TensorFlow](https://www.tensorflow.org/), [ONNX](https://onnx.ai/) and [OpenVINO&trade;](https://docs.openvino.ai/latest/home.html).

-NNCF provides samples that demonstrate the usage of compression algorithms for different use cases and models.
+NNCF provides [examples](#nncf_usage) and samples that demonstrate the usage of compression algorithms for different use cases and models.
 [Compression results](#nncf-compressed-model-zoo) achievable with the NNCF-powered samples can be found in a table at the end of this document.